harshraj32/coop-infra-vehicle/README.md

-# PointNet Registration Project
+# Cooperative Infrastructure-Vehicle Point Cloud Registration

-This project implements a point cloud registration framework using PointNet‐based models.
-Two variants of the PointNet architecture are provided:

-- **PointNet Vanilla:** The original PointNet architecture that uses a series of 1D convolutions followed by fully connected layers to predict 9 registration parameters (6 for rotation and 3 for translation).
-- **PointNet CNN:** An alternative architecture that employs a dedicated CNN feature extractor (`PointFeatCNN`) before the fully connected layers.
-This variant can be selected via a command‑line argument.
+## Overview
+This project implements point cloud registration between infrastructure and vehicle sensors using PointNet-based architectures.
+The implementation is based on the [PointCloud_Regression](https://github.com/flatironinstitute/PointCloud_Regression) repository from Flatiron Institute, with several modifications and improvements to work with cooperative vehicle-infrastructure datasets.

+## Key Modifications

+### Architecture Changes
+- Added a new model variant `PointNetCNN` which incorporates a modified version of the `PointFeatCNN` module
+- Implemented two model options:
+  - `pointnet-vanilla`: Original PointNet architecture
+  - `pointnet-cnn`: Enhanced version with dedicated CNN feature extractor

+### Loss Functions
+- Implemented various loss functions from the original repository in `losses.py`
+- Experimented with different loss functions including:
+  - RMSD (Root Mean Square Deviation)
+  - ICP (Iterative Closest Point)
+  - RMSD + ICP
+  - Frobenius norm
+  - Chordal distance
+  - SVD-based loss
+- Found RMSD+ ICP loss to be most effective for our cooperative vehicle-infrastructure dataset

+### Dataset Handling
+- Modified the training pipeline to work with cooperative sensing data
+- Implemented custom data loading and preprocessing for infrastructure-vehicle point cloud pairs

 ## Project Structure